bxparks/AceTime/USER_GUIDE.md

 for its internal calculations, so the date range should be constrained to +/- 68 years of the current epoch.
 The timezone calculations require some additional buffers at the edges of the range (1-3 years), so the actual range of validity is about +/- 65 years.
-To be very conservative, client applications are advised to limit the date range to about 100 years, in other words, about +/- 50 years from the current epoch year.
-Using the default epoch year of 2050, the recommended range is `[2000,2100)`.
+To be conservative, client applications are advised to limit the date range to about 100-120 years, in other words, about +/- 50 to 60 years from the current epoch year.
+Using the default epoch year of 2050, the recommended range is `[2000,2100)` because a 100-year interval is easy to remember.

 <a name="TimeZoneOverview"></a>
 ### TimeZone Overview